pablofcastro/AKR/README.md

 # Installing the tool in TACAS Virtual Machine

-The tool can be installed in TACAS Virtual Machine (in Intel/AMD 64bit or ARM 64) all the dependecies are incluided in the given .zip files:
+The tool can be installed in the TACAS Virtual Machine (running in  an Intel/AMD 64 bit or an ARM 64 bit processor) all the dependecies are incluided in the given .zip file:

 - [Lark parsing toolkit](https://github.com/lark-parser/lark)
 - PRISM Model Checker (installed manually or via `install.sh`)

-The tool is written in python, the TACAS virtual Machine already installed Python.
+The tool is entirely written in Python, the TACAS virtual Machine already has a Python interpreter installed.

 To install the tool in the TACAS virtual Machine proceed as follows

-## 1. Download the .zip file from zenodo
+## 1. Download the .zip file from Zenodo

 ## 2. Unzip de file